mongodb/mongo-ruby-driver/spec/support/certificates/README.md

 - `bundle` - these files contain the leaf certificates followed by intermediate certificates up to the CA certificates, but do not include the CA certificates.

+## Generation

 Keep in mind the following important notes:

 - In multi-ca.crt, the Ruby driver CA certificate must be last (the first certificate must be an unrelated certificate).
+- All server certificates should have `localhost.test.build.10gen.cc` in the Subject Alternate Name field for testing SRV monitoring.

 ## Tools